melda94/mcruncher-website/content/jobs/product-manager.md

 ---
-title: "Product Manager"
+title: "Apprentice - Software Engineer"
-date: 2023-11-14
+date: 2025-12-05
-description: "We're seeking a Product Manager to drive our product strategy and roadmap"
+description: "This structured training program runs for 12 months.
+At the end of this program you will be offered a permanent position within the company to pursue a career in any of the available Software Engineering disciplines."
-location: "San Francisco, CA (Hybrid)"
+location: "Cyberjaya, Malaysia"
 type: "Full-time"
-salary: "$130K - $180K"
+salary: "RM 1,500 - RM 2,000"
 layout: "job-single"
 ---